FRC-Sonic-Squirrels/FRC-Sonic-Squirrels.github.io/README.md

 * 'permalink:' should include year, month, simplified title in lowercase, separated by dashes "-" (minus signs)
 * 'categories:' are optional, they're only used in RSS feed
 * 'author:' should be 'HiFi' so posts look like they come from the team, not an individual
+* 'published: false' will prevent the draft of your post from being visible until it is finished.

 For the posts:
 * posts are HTML and will respect any HTML, CSS, or Javascript used.